ritterim/rimdev-blog/_posts/2017-01-17-the-mouse-is-not-my-friend.md

 - `Ctrl+F12`: Go to declaration of symbol your cursor is sitting on
 - `Ctrl+Shift+B`: Build Solution
 - `F5`: Start debugging
-- `Ctrl+5`: Start without debugging
+- `Ctrl+F5`: Start without debugging
-- `Ctrl+W`: select whole word where your cursor is sitting resharper?
-May be ctrl+shift+w without resharper This shortcut is actually “extend selection” so if you keep pressing it will expand what it selects in increments to the whole line, the code block, the method and the whole way up to the entire page.
+- `Ctrl+W`: Select whole word where your cursor is sitting.
+This shortcut is actually “extend selection” so if you keep pressing it will expand what it selects in increments to the whole line, the code block, the method and the whole way up to the entire page.
-- `Ctrl+T`: This is one of the best features of VS. It will search your whole project for all the things that match, or even sort of match, what you type.
+- `Ctrl+,`: Search your whole project for all the things that match, or even sort of match, what you type.
  For instance, if you have a property named ‘AddOnCode’ you can search for ‘AON’ and it will show up in the search results.
 - `Ctrl+Shift+F9`: Delete all breakpoints

 ## Slack
 - `Page Up/Down`: Scroll the conversation
-- `Ctrl+T`: Type in a user’s name or channel name and you can jump right to it
+- `Ctrl+T or Ctrl+K`: Type in a user’s name or channel name and you can jump right to it
 - `Alt+Up/Down Arrow`: Move through the Channels and Direct Messages lists
 - `Alt+Shift+Up/Down Arrow`: Jump to unread Channels and Direct Messages
 - `Shift+Enter`: When typing a messages this will move you to a new line